-The programme – which is delivered jointly by Arsenal in the Community and Centrepoint - will use the Arsenal name to engage individuals living in temporary accommodation, and will offer them emotional support and access to employment pathways.
+The programme, delivered jointly by Arsenal in the Community and Centrepoint, used the Arsenal name to engage individuals living in temporary accommodation, and offered them emotional support and access to employment pathways.

-The programme was funded with the help of the first team squad, who all donated a day’s wages to The Arsenal Foundation at our dedicated charity matchday against Stoke City last December.
+The programme was funded with the help of the first team squad, who all donated a day’s wages to The Arsenal Foundation at our dedicated charity matchday against Stoke City the previous December.

 Francis presented the group with a special Centrepoint warm-up shirt from the matchday, to mark the occasion, and said: "It’s been a pleasure to meet the guys in our new project – to see the difference our football club can make to people facing a difficult time.